kutec/kutec.co.in/content/reactjs/ReactJS Hooks - useState Explained/index.md

   - react-usestate
 ---

-Once you have learned the basics of the React, the next thing is the Hooks.
-These Hooks are introduced from React 16.8 version and they are the most common set of snippets that you would be using in any project.
+Once you have learned the basics of React, the next thing is the Hooks.
+Hooks are a new addition in React 16.8 and they are the most common set of snippets that you would use in any project.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTgxNzIwNjIyLC0xOTI4OTQ4NDMxXX0=
+eyJoaXN0b3J5IjpbMTkzMDQ5MzI0MSw1ODE3MjA2MjIsLTE5Mj
+g5NDg0MzFdfQ==
 -->